NavneetKanna/blog/_posts/2024-02-22-dlgrad-Behind-the-scenes.md

 2. Use *ctypes* to read shared objects of C files.

 While the former can be used to create memory buffers, the biggest drawback is that I cannot perform matrix multiplication between arrays without the use of NumPy, ruling it out.
 Therefore, making the second approach the only option, which is good for me, because, I get to code in C (which I enjoy) and hence improve my C skills.

+Intially, I started with C source code files and compiling them to shared libraries.
+But, I soon realised, if I do it this way then people have to compile the C source code when installing dlgrad.
+I dont like this, because I believe that a good project should have almost 0 dependencies, and I want dlgrad to be as simple as a pip install.